sophie-nlp/starter-hugo-academic/content/en/home/post.md

 I have three papers accepted by EMNLP findings 2023.

-Our paper win the Best paper award of CCMT 2023.
+Our paper wins the Best paper award of CCMT 2023.

 I have one paper accepted by ACL 2023.